|

 According to various experts associated with the sale of privately owned businesses throughout the United States, there are approximately 1.2 million such enterprises for sale at any given time.
 It is also estimated there is somewhere in the neighborhood of twenty would-be buyers for every business for sale.
 This suggests there are approximately 24 million people actively looking for a business to buy.

 Yet, it is also estimated that about four out of every five businesses for sale will never sell!
 This means something close to 99% of all the would-be business buyers will not succeed in their effort.
-The “business opportunity” market is probably one of the most inefficient markets there is.
+The business opportunity market is probably one of the most inefficient markets there is.
 The sad fact is, the vast majority of both business buyers and sellers cannot seem to strike a deal.

 There are a number of reasons for this situation, the principal one probably being the inability of sellers to figure out what their business is worth and price it accordingly.
 Most privately owned businesses on the market are notoriously overpriced.
-However, even in those cases where the seller’s asking price is reasonable, the manner in which businesses are being marketed is often so poorly orchestrated that buyers are either unaware these businesses are for sale or cannot make sense of the financial performance and other pertinent data presented.
+However, even in those cases where the sellers asking price is reasonable, the manner in which businesses are being marketed is often so poorly orchestrated that buyers are either unaware these businesses are for sale or cannot make sense of the financial performance and other pertinent data presented.

 Both the tasks of attempting to sell a business and of trying to buy a business are enormously difficult because the act of selling or buying a business is a very complex transaction.
 However, there are numerous resources available on the subjects of How to Sell a Business and How To Buy a Business such as books, seminars, journal articles and so forth as well as professional consultants and business brokers available to assist individuals in these efforts.
 Anyone contemplating either selling or buying a business would be well advised to avail themselves of one or more of these resources.

-However, in all such how-to-sell or how-to-buy a business resources the focus is usually on the “big picture” and generally there is not enough nuts-and-bolts detail on actually making or interpreting a purchase offer once the parties get to this point in a transaction.
-It is my belief that many potential transactions that are right for both the seller and the buyer do not come together because the buyer just can’t figure out how to take the last big step in the process and make an offer.
+However, in all such how-to-sell or how-to-buy a business resources the focus is usually on the big picture and generally there is not enough nuts-and-bolts detail on actually making or interpreting a purchase offer once the parties get to this point in a transaction.
+It is my belief that many potential transactions that are right for both the seller and the buyer do not come together because the buyer just cant figure out how to take the last big step in the process and make an offer.
 The purpose of this book is to provide that instruction and through this process, perhaps in some small way, pave the path for some buyers and sellers to make a deal that might not have otherwise come together.

 Of course, any discussion on how to make or how to interpret a purchase offer for a business must, of necessity, overlap to some degree with the issue of how to buy or how to sell a business.
 For any reader who is not familiar with the business buying process, this book will be very instructive.

 The principal perspective of this book is one of providing advice to would-be buyers.
-However, it is just as instructive for sellers as well; maybe even more so because it will allow the seller to “walk in the other person’s shoes” so to speak and perhaps for the first time, begin to appreciate all the concerns a buyer typically has about buying a business.
+However, it is just as instructive for sellers as well; maybe even more so because it will allow the seller to walk in the other persons shoes so to speak and perhaps for the first time, begin to appreciate all the concerns a buyer typically has about buying a business.
 It is important for business sellers to realize that the act of buying a business is far more difficult, more time consuming, more stressful and much more fraught with risk than that of selling a business will ever be.

 Indeed, one of the central themes built into the process presented here is one of Risk Management.
 That is to say, an attempt to more equitably allocate the risk involved in buying a business between buyer and seller.
 This fact will become abundantly clear through the course of this book.
-For the business seller, this effort may appear as an attack on his or her integrity—nothing more than a recurring series of innuendoes about the buyer’s presumption of the seller’s innate dishonesty.
+For the business seller, this effort may appear as an attack on his or her integritynothing more than a recurring series of innuendoes about the buyers presumption of the sellers innate dishonesty.
 For a seller to view this process in such fashion would be a mistake.
 Were a buyer to truly believe the seller with whom he is dealing is fundamentally a crook, it is unlikely that buyer would ever make an attempt to buy the business at all.
 The best perspective for both buyer and seller to assume is that this process is simply one of risk allocation and, moreover, one that will be most productive when both parties strive for reasonableness, fairness and balance throughout.
 By keeping this fact clearly in view at all times, there is no reason why the process cannot proceed within a congenial atmosphere void of contention, hostility and mistrust.
 The process is going to be difficult enough without having to deal with those problems.

-It is important to point out now that this book is not intended to be a “buying-a-business-made-easy” treatise because buying a business is not easy.
-For anyone unfamiliar with the process—and this includes virtually every first-time buyer, it is imperative that you get some help.
+It is important to point out now that this book is not intended to be a buying-a-business-made-easy treatise because buying a business is not easy.
+For anyone unfamiliar with the processand this includes virtually every first-time buyer, it is imperative that you get some help.
 Hopefully, after reading this book you will better appreciate this advice.
 Furthermore, it is important that the help you seek comes from professionals properly qualified for this purpose.
-If you engage an attorney—which you should, engage one who is familiar with business purchase and sale transactions.
+If you engage an attorneywhich you should, engage one who is familiar with business purchase and sale transactions.

 It should also become evident that you will need some help in determining what the business you wish to buy is worth.
 The advances made within the business appraisal profession concerning analysis techniques and resources have been substantial in just the last few years.
 It is highly recommended that you take great care to only engage someone who is up to date on these changes, which in most cases will be someone who makes business appraisal an important aspect of their full time profession.
 The preceding statement can be interpreted to mean that not every business broker or CPA is qualified to assist you in this effort.